MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/list-of-mobile-broadband-windows-runtime-apis.md

 ## <span id="mbacctapi"></span><span id="MBACCTAPI"></span>Mobile Broadband Account API

 Because it has methods that can be used to get personally identifiable information about the customer and change the network settings on mobile broadband devices, the Mobile Broadband Account API is a privileged API.
-This means that most Windows Store apps cannot call its methods without getting an “access denied” error.
-To be able to call this API, a Windows Store app must meet the following criteria:
+This means that most UWP apps cannot call its methods without getting an “access denied” error.
+To be able to call this API, a UWP app must meet the following criteria:

 -   The app must have a device metadata or service metadata package associated with it, and it must be listed in the [PrivilegedApplications](privilegedapplications.md) XML element of the SoftwareInfo.xml file inside the package.
-The package does not have to be exclusive to the application; it is possible for any particular Windows Store app to be listed in the PrivilegedApplications element of several packages.
+The package does not have to be exclusive to the application; it is possible for any particular UWP app to be listed in the PrivilegedApplications element of several packages.
 That package must be associated with the service provider for a mobile broadband device that has been active at least once on the computer, so that it has been installed.

 -   The application’s appxmanifest file needs a **&lt;DeviceCapability&gt;** entry for the Mobile Broadband Account API.
 You can do this by adding the following XML element as a child of the **&lt;Capabilities&gt;** element in the application’s appxmanifest file: